 Every year, The Paul & Daisy Soros Fellowships for New Americans supports thirty New Americans, immigrants or the children of immigrants, who are pursuing graduate school in the United States.

 The application for the 2019 Fellowships will open in April of 2018.

 Each Fellowship supports one to two years of graduate study in any field and in any advanced degree-granting program in the United States.
-Each award is for up to $25,000 in stipend support (not to exceed $40,000), as well as 50 percent of required tuition and fees, up to $20,000 per year, for one to two years.
+Each award is for up to $25,000 in stipend support, as well as 50 percent of required tuition and fees, up to $20,000 per year, for one to two years.
 The first year of Fellowship funding cannot be deferred.

 The competition is merit-based.
 Selection criteria emphasize creativity, originality, initiative, and sustained accomplishment.
 The program values a commitment to the Constitution and the Bill of Rights.
 The program does not have any quotas for types of degrees, universities or programs, countries of origin, or gender, etc. Unsuccessful applicants are welcome to reapply in subsequent years if they are still eligible.